pypa/pip/docs/html/topics/caching.md

 ### Listing cached files

-`pip cache list` will list all wheel files from pip's cache.
+`pip cache list` will list locally built wheel files from pip's cache.

-`pip cache list setuptools` will list all setuptools-related wheel files from pip's cache.
+`pip cache list setuptools` will list locally built wheel files related to setuptools from pip's cache.

+`pip cache list --http` will list only HTTP cache files.
+Package names are extracted by inspecting the cached file content (wheel or tarball structure).
+Files without identifiable package names are not shown.

+`pip cache list --all` will list both locally built wheels and HTTP cache files in a unified list.

+When using `--all`, HTTP cached files are marked with a `[HTTP cached]` suffix to distinguish them from locally built wheels.

+You can also use `--format abspath` to print absolute paths instead of human-friendly filenames and sizes.

 ## Disabling caching